Language

 Is this converter accurate?

-Yes, the converter uses internationally recognized conversion factors with high precision.
-Results are accurate for engineering and mechanical applications.
+Yes.
+The tool uses internationally recognized conversion factors with high precision — suitable for engineering and mechanical work.

 Can I convert other torque units?